danriti/moleskine/faking-the-funk/README.md

 OK
 ```

-We can see the test passes and it takes **0.245 seconds**.
-I don't know
+We can see the test passes, however it took a total of **0.245 seconds**.
+I
-about you, but that's *way* to long for me.
-Let's speed things up a bit by
+don't know about you, but that's *way* to long for me.
+So lets speed things up a
-mocking out the repository endpoint.
-To do this, we can make the following
+bit by mocking out the repository endpoint!
+To do this, we can make the
-changes:
+following changes:

-1. ([Commit][12]) Create a `repository` mock, for faking the response from the
+- ([Commit][12]) Create a `repository` mock, for faking the response from the
   repository endpoint.
-1. ([Commit][13]) Update our unit test to use the `repository` mock.
+- ([Commit][13]) Update our unit test to use the `repository` mock.

 Now we re-run the test and ...